gaehlerm/SoftwareEngineering/README.md

 ## Output arguments

-A very irritating thing are functions altering the value of the arguments.
-This is also a very common source for bugs as it is something quite unexpected.
-Now, once again, in C++ one can make this understood with the type of the argument.
-One can pass the argument by reference, which renders it modifiable, or by const reference to make it non-modifiable.
-However, in other languages, this has to be clear from the context of the function.
+One very irritating thing is functions that alter the value of their arguments.
+This is also a very common source of bugs as it is something quite unexpected.
+Now, once again, in C++, one can clarify this by specifying the type of the argument.
+One can pass the argument by reference to make it modifiable, or by const reference to make it non-modifiable.
+However, in other languages, this clarity has to be inferred from the context of the function.

-Changes of function arguments are very hard to keep track of.
+Changes to function arguments can be challenging to keep track of.
 For this reason, a function should always modify at most the first argument.
 Modifying two arguments violates the SRP and is even more confusing.
 If you change the value of an argument, it has to be the most important argument.
-It’s kind of an input and output argument at the same time.
+It's a dual-purpose input and output argument.
 So, it has to be special.
 It has to be first.

 Output arguments can be compared to class instance objects.
 They are essentially both function arguments that may change their values.
 Just that the class instance is obviously a very special variable.
-The function acting on those variables may change the value of the output argument or the class instance and thus may have side effects.
-This is in either case sometimes required, but at the same time undesired behavior as it is hard to keep track of.
+The function acting on those variables may change the value of the output argument or the class instance, thus potentially causing side effects.
+This is sometimes necessary, but at the same time, it is undesired behavior as it is difficult to keep track of.

-As always, output arguments give you a lot of power if used wisely.
-But at the same time it can be also a source of very unreadable code when used carelessly.
+As always, output arguments give you a lot of power when used wisely.
+But at the same time, they can also be a source of very unreadable code when used carelessly.

-## Return values
+## Return Values

-Return values are in my opinion very normal, yet many OO programmers tend to dislike them.
-These OO programmers work with their class methods which manipulate the existing class instances.
-In my opinion, return values have the very distinct advantage that their intention is clearer.
+Return values are, in my opinion, very normal, yet many OO programmers tend to dislike them.
+These OO programmers work with class methods that manipulate the existing class instances.
+In my opinion, return values have a distinct advantage as their intention is clearer.
 It states: this is a new value.
-Compared to: This method might change a variable of the class instance.
+Compared to: This method may alter a variable of the class instance.
 And once again, keep in mind the SRP.
-A function should only have either a return value or an output argument or change a class instance.
+A function should only have either a return value, an output argument, or change a class instance.
 But never two of them at the same time.

-Return values are very central in functional programming.
-In functional programming, you are not allowed to alter values of existing objects.
-So you don't have the issue of function arguments changing their values.
-The workaround are return values.
-They have the advantage that it's obviously a new object with new properties.
+Return values are central in functional programming.
+In functional programming, you are not allowed to alter the values of existing objects.
+So, you don't have the issue of function arguments changing their values.
+The workarounds are return values.
+They have the advantage that it is obviously a new object with new properties.
 For each state the code is in, there is a different set of variables.
-You'll never have to track what state a variable is in because the state for every variable is unique.
-After every step of your computation, you create a new variable so you'll never store different information inside a single variable.
+You'll never have to track the state of a variable because each variable has a unique state.
+After every step of your computation, you create a new variable so that you will never store different information inside a single variable.
 You just create a new one.

 All together I think there is really nothing wrong with return values.
-Use them if it's not a performance critical task where reusing an existing data structure is required.
+Use them if it's not a performance-critical task where reusing an existing data structure is required.

-Here is a small example from Python.
+Here is a small Python example.
 There are two ways to sort elements in a list.
-Either you use the `sorted` function which returns a new list or you use the `sort` method which changes the list in place.
-I generally recommend using the `sorted` function as it's clearer that the return value is a new list with different properties than the function argument.
-When using the `sort` function, the programmer may forget, that the elements in the list are now sorted.
+You can either use the `sorted` function, which returns a new list, or you can use the `sort` method, which changes the list in place.
+I generally recommend using the `sorted` function because it makes it clearer that the return value is a new list with different properties than the function argument.
+When using the `sort` function, the programmer may forget that the elements in the list are now sorted.

 ```py
 L = [1, 6, 4, 3, 3]